telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/sequence-field.md

 ---
 title: Sequence Field
 page_title: Sequence Field
-description: MergeField field is a Field element that contains a reference to a data field by its name.
+description: SeqField field is a Field element that contains a reference to a data field by its name.
 slug: radwordsprocessing-concepts-sequence-field
 tags: sequence,field
 published: True